devopsgroup-io/siteshooter/README.md

 ### Dependencies

-Install the following prerequisite on your development machine.
+Install the following prerequisite on your development machine:

 * [Node.js](http://nodejs.org)